badgerman/twigtechnology.com/source/_posts/2012-05-31-solved-file-marked-as-permanent.markdown

 You'll want to open up `%LOCALAPPDATA%\Google\MusicManager\FailureReport.txt` and scan this for all the files that MusicManager complained about, then fix the MBR headers on those.

+**Update**: A lot of comments have pointed out that this doesn't seem to be a problem with the VBR headers, but that just the act of changing the file in any way at all is what is doing the trick.
+That sort of makes sense to me, but poses another question.
+If Google has blacklisted some files based on a content checksum, what's the reason for that?